 For more information about the survey view the Key Findings section below

-Click on the map and flags below to find out whether advances in HIV prevention, treatment, care and increased life expectancy have impacted the aspirations of and life expectations of PLWHIV, and whether these vary between different populations and across different countries.
+Use the map to find out how an HIV diagnosis can impact the expectations of someone living with HIV, and whether these vary between different populations and across different countries.

 Listen to four people living with HIV read powerful letters to their younger selves and hear the advice they wish they knew when they were first diagnosed.